 The moving average convergence divergence or MACD is a technical indicator which helps assess the stock price trend.
 Traders usually wait for a confirmed crossover signal before entering into a trading position.
 Divergence implies that the current stock price trend could come to an end, when the stock price diverges from MACD.
-The NACCO Industries MACD line is above the signal line.
+The NACCO Industries MACD line is below the signal line.

 NACCO Industries Relative Strength Index:

 The RSI technical indicator is a momentum oscillator.
 It compares the speed and change in price movements.
 If the RSI of NC stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position. .